Investment Banker Lifestyle

-- The higher ups get to office early and check on the last night’s work that you left.
-But you would receive the comments and review on the work much later on the evening which you would have to finalize before you leave for the day and your VP gets into the office in morning.
+- The higher-ups get to the office early and check on last night’s work that you left.
+But you would receive the comments and review on the job much later in the evening, which you would have to finalize before you leave for the day and your Vice President gets into the office in the morning.

-- Through this, the work majorly is done on spreadsheet software like the Excel and presenting your models effectively in a power point presentation.
+- The work majorly is done through spreadsheet software like Excel and presenting your models effectively in a PowerPoint presentation.

-- As a result of the above two downsides we discussed comes STRESS.
-Also, investment bankers deal with huge amount of money and there are a lot of expectations from them to convert deals into profit.
+- As a result of the above two downsides, we discussed STRESS.
+Also, investment bankers deal with huge amounts of money, and there are a lot of expectations from them to convert deals into profit.

-- These conditions lead to pressure to perform and many a times it is observed bankers get wound up with insomnia, eating disorders, alcoholism, and other health issues.
+- These conditions lead to pressure to perform, and many a time, it is observed bankers get wound up with insomnia, eating disorders, alcoholism, and other health issues.

-- There is always urgency to the task assigned to you, it’s not a day or two limited urgencies but more of a day-by-day urgency.
+- There is always an urgency to the task assigned to you.
+It is not a day or two limited top priorities but more of a day-by-day exigency.

-- You could also receive phone calls in the middle of good night sleep in case you are handling certain foreign accounts.
+- You could also receive phone calls in the middle of a good night’s sleep if you handle certain foreign accounts.

 No leniency for errors

-As we already saw that as investment bankers you would be working with many strong and bright minded personalities.
-But with this upside comes lot of pressure to perform as you would be compared to your colleagues and will have to outperform them if you need to go up the ladder.
-You will find that you could make very few friends as this industry itself is deeply competitive and people are hungry for profits and higher bonuses for themselves.
+As we already saw, you would be working with many strong and bright-minded personalities as investment bankers.
+But with this upside comes a lot of pressure to perform as you would be compared to your colleagues and will have to outperform them if you need to go up the ladder.
+In addition, you will find that you could make very few friends as this industry itself is deeply competitive, and people are hungry for profits and higher bonuses for themselves.

 Performing not so important tasks

-Although it is true that analysts can be given lot of responsibilities early on in their careers they will every so often be expected to work on tasks which are not that desirable such as copy pasting, photocopying, book meeting rooms etc.
+Although analysts can indeed be given a lot of responsibilities early on in their careers, they will often be expected to work on tasks that are not desirable, such as copy-pasting, photocopying, book meeting rooms, etc.

-You may be wondering why we are discussing this topic here in Investment banker life.
-But believe me once you are into investment banking this question is going to pose in front of you some or the other day and for some every day.
+You may be wondering why we are discussing this topic here in investment banker life.
+But believe me, once you are into investment banking, this question will pose in front of you some or the other day and for some every day.

-Investment bankers do consider leaving their jobs for various reasons which you could have already learnt from the above discussions in the article.
-Although there is nothing wrong in quitting what matters is quitting graciously at the right time for the right reason.
+Investment bankers do consider leaving their jobs for various reasons, which you could have already learned from the above discussions in the article.
+Although there is nothing wrong with quitting, what matters is finishing graciously at the right time for the right reason.

-So when should you quit Investment banking?
-It would be very wrong to decide when would be the correct time to call it a quit.
-It is an individualistic decision which should be taken after considering a few important points;
+So, when should you quit investment banking?
+It would be very wrong to decide the correct time to call it a quit.
+It is an individualistic decision that should be taken after considering a few important points.

-Quit because you are having bad day at work?
+Quit because you are having a bad day at work?

 No, never quit because of this reason.
 You will have plenty of those in investment banking.
-It is very normal to have a bad day when your decisions fail or you somehow do not deliver up to the expectations.
-It is better to learn from such situations give it some time and see if there is an improvement.
-If it doesn’t then go for it!
+It is very normal to have a bad day when your decisions fail, or you somehow do not deliver up to the expectations.
+It is better to learn from such situations, give it some time and see if there is an improvement.
+Suppose it does not then go for it!

 Do you see yourself as an investment banker for the rest of your life?

-Let’s consider a situation that you have spent approximately 2 years in this profession.
-Observing the Managing Directors at your firm (who make millions, delegate the work and leave the office at 6pm) and think that you want to be that person then this is one indication that perhaps you would want to continue as a banker.
+Let us consider a situation where you have spent approximately two years in this profession.
+Observing the Managing Directors at your firm (who make millions, delegate the work and leave the office at 6 p.m.) and think that you want to be that person, then this is one indication that perhaps you would like to continue as a banker.

 Have you spent enough time to exit investment banking?

-You need to make yourself marketable enough before you decide to quit investment banking.
-It is hence always recommended that you must finish at least two years before you quit.
-It is better to gain anywhere between 2 and 5 years’ experience as anything less than 2 would be tagged ‘lack of experience’ and more than 5 as ‘too experienced’.
+It would be best if you made yourself marketable enough before you decide to quit investment banking.
+Hence, it is always recommended that you finish at least two years before leaving.
+It is better to gain anywhere between 2- and 5-years’ experience as anything less than 2 would be tagged ‘lack of experience’ and more than 5 as ‘too experienced.’

 Does quitting mean you are failing?

-You might feel as a banker that you have urge to quit because you are unable to handle the job well.
-And you continue working hard day in day out but never satisfied.
-Don’t think that you have failed when you decide to quit.
-You have learnt a great deal in the times you have survived and it is more like working out what you want to do with your life rather than continuing something which you don’t believe in.
+You might feel like a banker that you urge to quit because you cannot handle the job well.
+And you continue working hard day in day out but are never satisfied.
+Do not think that you have failed when you decide to quit.
+You have learned a great deal in the times you have survived, and it is more like working out what you want to do with your life rather than continuing something you do not believe in.

 Money is no longer a motivation

-We know that you would be paid really well as an investment banker.
-But there could be a point where you realize that money no longer motivates you to stay as an investment banker especially if you are not enjoying the kind of work you are doing.
-You could consider a quit if you think you can earn something less but take up a job which is not as demanding as investment banking.
+We know that you would be paid well as an investment banker.
+But there could be a point where you realize that money no longer motivates you to stay as an investment banker, especially if you are not enjoying your work.
+So you could consider quitting if you think you can earn something less but take up a job that is not as demanding as investment banking.

-It is always better to think what is important to you and what you wish to do ahead that will decide your decision to move on with something else but investment banking.
+It is always better to think about what is important to you and what you wish to do ahead that will decide to move on with something else but investment banking.
 Ensure you have planned what next?
 Once you have decided to call it quits.

-We can say that investment banking is an industry which can provides loads of opportunities to learn, but you will have to find ways to survive with all that we have discussed.
-You would surely earn enough but discovering time to spend it is the hard part.
-The life as an investment banker is going to be hectic but those who wish to live through dedication, competition, risks and perform well then investment banking is the right choice for them.
+We can say that investment banking is an industry that can provide loads of opportunities to learn, but you will have to find ways to survive with all that we have discussed.
+You would surely earn enough, but it is hard to discover time to spend it.
+Life as an investment banker will be hectic, but investment banking is the right choice for those who wish to live through dedication, competition, risks, and perform well.

-Hope this article provided you with necessary insights of an Investment Banker’s life.
+Hope this article provided you with the necessary insights into an investment banker’s life.